Release Date: December 18, 2018 (North America)

 - Foreign exchange

 ‘Finally, a route that does not disappoint’ was my first reaction when I first finished Akechi’s ‘destined end’.
-The pacing was really good where it started off with the normal fluff E.g; Akechi confronting bullies at school and Emily crushing on him hard lol, then escalated into the main conflict where Emily (due to her never-ending nosiness), gets kidnapped and Akechi, with his trusted assistant Kobayashi, have to fight off some bad guys to rescue her.
-The romance, I have to say, was really cute, especially in his Good Ending, where he and the heroine romantically admit their feelings for each other (´ ω `♡) .
-His After Story was also adorable that I would probably consider it, one of the best in the game.
+The pacing was really good where it started off with the normal fluff E.g; Akechi confronting bullies at school and Emily crushing on him hard lol, then escalated into the main conflict where Emily (with her never-ending nosiness), gets kidnapped and Akechi, with his trusted assistant Kobayashi, fighting off some bad guys to rescue her.
+The romance, I have to say, was really cute, especially in his Good Ending, where both the heroine and yo boi Akechi confess their feelings for each other. (´ ω `♡) His After Story was also adorable that I would probably consider it, one of the best in the game.
 If you enjoy some endearing fluffy content, this route would be something to look forward to. 😉

 - ‘Jack the Ripper’ but not really